-Historically, zoologists have faced a reoccurring problem when trying to breed pandas in captivity: pandas don’t want to procreate.
-There are several reasons why these furry beasts refrain from doing the deed.
-First, pandas are solitary and territorial creatures who must be separated in captivity.
-It’s hard to make a baby when you are by yourself, understandably.
+Historically zoologists have faced a reoccurring problem when trying to breed pandas in captivity: pandas don’t want to procreate.
+There are several reasons why these furry beasts refrain from doing

 Another reason for the species’ low sex drive is a lack of energy.
-The panda spends its day lumbering around eating large quantities of bamboo.
+The panda spends its day lumbering around eating large quantities bamboo.
 This fibrous vegetation offers little nutritional or caloric value and takes a great deal of energy to digest.
 As a result, the species is perpetually pooped.
 On the off chance that pandas decide to mate, more challenges arise.
-The female panda ovulates just once a year, providing a male panda with only a brief 36-40 hour window to inseminate the female.
+The female panda ovulates once a year.
+A male panda only has a brief 36-40 hour window in which to inseminate the female.
 All-in-all, making a baby panda is a struggle.

 A Discourse on Intercourse